CharlieMc0/universal-token-launcher/documentation/quickstart/quick-start-guide.md

 ## Project Overview

 The Universal Token Launcher is a web application that allows users to deploy Universal Tokens across multiple EVM chains with simple, single-signed transactions.
-Using ZetaChain's interoperability, it automates cross-chain contract deployments and asset distributions.
+Using ZetaChain's interoperability, it automates cross-chain contract deployments.

 ## Repository Structure